 Bowness Playing Fields Development

-The Calgary Chieftains Gaelic Athletic Asociation (GAA) Club, in cooperation with the Calgary Kangaroos Australian Rules Football Club, the Calgary Kookaburras Women’s Australian Rules Football Club and River Valley School, propose to invest in upgrading the fields at the River Valley School, 33rd Ave NW Campus.
+The Calgary Chieftains Gaelic Athletic Association (GAA) Club, in cooperation with the Calgary Kangaroos Australian Rules Football Club, the Calgary Kookaburras Women’s Australian Rules Football Club and River Valley School, propose to invest in upgrading the fields at the River Valley School, 33rd Ave NW Campus.
 We wish to upgrade the current poor quality field surface adjacent to the school and re-purpose the site into a multi-sport and Australian rules and Gaelic sports designated facility.
 This would involve removing the current overgrown baseball diamonds with accompanying red shale area and two underused poor quality soccer pitches.
 We intend to lay fresh sod and install portable sport-specific goal posts to form one full size GAA field and two training playing fields, that will make best use of space and incorporate one full size Australian rules football oval playing field (planned layout attached).

 The Calgary Chieftains club was formed by a small group of Irish immigrants in 1977; this year marks the celebration of its 40-year anniversary.
 More than ever, we are dedicated to our mission to grow and integrate Gaelic games in the Calgary community and wider Alberta area.
 We provide an opportunity for members of the community to try a new sport, while promoting physical activity and well being through team sport participation and interaction with people from a variety of different backgrounds.
 Our longstanding partnership with Australian football has benefitted both clubs through sharing of ideas, players, facilities and social events in the past.
 An upgrade to this facility aims to provide a high quality, multi-use, field space with guaranteed users that will optimize performance standards in these sports and host local, inter-provincial and international games.
 There is currently no other facility of its kind in Canada.
 Our clubs currently use various field locations around the city, none of which are regulation size and all of which pose safety concerns with structures and other obstacles in close proximity.
 This often results in a combination of long travel distances, restricted playing time and poor time slots.
 It has not been unusual for some parents to have a 60km round trip in the depths of a Calgary winter night to get their kids to training which has a marked effect on participation rates.
-Having such a facility in close proximity to downtown and on a main thoroughfare into town will raise our profile and provide a focal point for Gaelic

 Who Will it Benefit?